diseraluca/diseraluca.github.io/_posts/2018-08-05-case-study-one-delta-mush-part-three.md

 			normalPtr[2] = tangentPtr[0] * binormalPtr[1] - tangentPtr[1] * binormalPtr[0];
 ```

-This is fast, easy and safer than castin to *MVector*s.
+This is fast, easy and safer than casting to *MVector*s.
 Most of the vector's operations are just applying a formula to the 3 members and nothing else.
 If you want to simulate the *MVector*s you could even get the code from **MVector.h** and use it for the operations: